stajichlab/stajichlab.github.io/_members/nora-ismail.md

 links:
   email: nisma004@ucr.edu
 ---
-Nora joined the Stajich Lab in 2022 as a first-year Ph.D. student in the Microbiology program.
+Noralhuda joined the Stajich Lab in 2022 as a first-year Ph.D. student in the Microbiology program.
 My current research focuses on the amphibian pathogen _Batrachochytrium dendrobatidis_.